Up until 2017, the procedure for getting a China Z visa to teach English was fairly straightforward.

 As the Boy Scouts’ motto goes: “Be prepared”.

 Are you ready to change your life and teach in China?
-Hello Teacher! can assist you with the visa procedure.
+Hello Teacher! can assist you with the China Z visa requirements.